- About Us

 Generally speaking, within Canada, the surrogate is presumed to be the child’s mother because she is the one who gives birth, and if she has a male spouse, he is presumed to be the father.

 Each province handles this procedure a bit differently.
-Ontario, and British Columbia are the most surrogacy friendly jurisdictions.
+Ontario, British Columbia and PEI are the most surrogacy friendly jurisdictions.
 Quebec should be avoided at all costs because it has legislation that deems surrogacy agreements to be null and void.

 Watch the video to learn more.